stat545ubc-2024/assignment-b3-low-hands/README.md

 12. I created line plots in `time` tab.
 Features about filters are kept.

-13. I used `Rhtml` to store the text for the information tabs called "About Dataset", "How to Use the App" and "Conclusion".
+13. I used Rhtml files to store the text for the information tabs called "About Dataset", "How to Use the App" and "Conclusion".

 ## Link